top of page

 Rocket & Groot The Animated Series

-A wonderful blend of classic animation techniques & modern CG that's perfectly suited for capturing the style of the Skottie Young comic.
-Masterfully paced, pulling off almost as much plot as a 22 minute cartoon in a brisk 2 minutes.
+A wonderful blend of classic animation techniques with modern CG that is perfectly suited for capturing the whimsical style of the Skottie Young comic.
+Its masterfully paced, pulling off almost as much plot as a 22 minute cartoon in a brisk two minute short.

 Premiere: Mar 10, 2017